Astrophysical Naturalness: Stellar explosion energy

 Due to the factor $(Z/A)^{5/3}$ the real radius is smaller by a factor of $\approx 3$.
 We can define the bare gravitational-energy of the bare white dwarf as

-This is the typical kinetic energy of the mass ejected in supernova explosions, either massive stars (core collapse supernovae) or white dwarfs (Type Ia supernovae).
-Simply the explosion energy is of the order of the binding energy.
+This is the typical kinetic energy of the mass ejected in supernova explosions of either massive stars (core collapse supernovae) or of white dwarfs (Type Ia supernovae).
+Simply the explosion energy is of the order of the binding energy of an electron-degenerate star.

 Accurate calculations give lower binding energy values to exploding white dwarfs and collapsing cores by a factor of several.
 This is because the internal energy has a positive value.
-The explosion kinetic energy is then several times the binding energy.
+The explosion kinetic energy is then several times the binding energy of the degenerate core.
 But this does not change the argument.

 The factor $( {M_{\rm Pl}}/{m_p} )^3$ is the number of nucleons in the white dwarf, so that the binding energy per nucleon is $\approx m_e c^2$.
 This is also the order of magnitude of the nuclear energy released per nucleon when carbon and oxygen burn to nickel.
 This nuclear energy is the energy source of type Ia supernovae.
 Indeed, about $20-60 \%$ of the white dwarf burns to nickel during a type Ia supernova.